jhrcook/statistical-rethinking/ch5_multivariate-linear-models.md

     ## sigma  0.921904330 0.06518793  0.8177214  1.0260872

   - summary of `m5_13`:
-      - the coefficent for treatment is basically 0 with the 89% intervals straddling 0
+      - the coefficient for treatment is basically 0 with the 89% intervals straddling 0
-      - the coefficients for starting height and precense of fungus were very strong
+      - the coefficients for starting height and presence of fungus were very strong
   - the problem is that we built this data manually and know that treatment should matter